AtlasOfLivingAustralia/atlas-index/regions-ui/README.md

 ## Getting started

+### static-server
+This app depends on a static server to serve common header, footer, css and js files as well as the `regionsList.json`

 ### Generate regionsList.json from ./public/regions.json

 `./resources/regions.json` is used to determine the regions that appear on the `/regions` page.
 It is a list of objects